Harmonic mappings between singular metric spaces: Introduction

 \et

-The definition of metric spaces with property B is given in Section~\ref{subsec:metric spaces with property B} below.
-Many nice spaces have property B, in particular, Lipschitz manifolds considered in~\cite{g98}, admissible Riemannian polyhedrons considered in~\cite{c95,ef01,dm10}, and metric spaces with the strong measure contraction property (SMCP) considered in~\cite{s98}.
 As observed in~\cite[Proposition 2.1]{gw17}, many nice metric spaces are 1-complemented in some ultra-completion of themselves, in particular, proper metric spaces, dual Banach spaces, $L^1$-spaces and NPC spaces.
-Thus Theorem~\ref{thm:main thm existence and uniqueness} provides a unified treatment for the existence and uniqueness theory of harmonic mappings in the singular setting.
+The definition of metric spaces that admits an energy functional $\mathcal{E}$ with property $\B$ shall be given in Section~\ref{subsec:metric spaces with property B} below.
+It is stated in a very abstract sense.

+As the Korevaar-Schoen energy functional $E$ has property $\mathcal{B}$, we obtain, as a direct corollary of Theorem \ref{thm:main thm existence and uniqueness}, the existence of Dirichlet problem of Korevaar-Schoen. \bc Suppose $(X,d,\mu)$ is compact $\RCD(K,N)$ and $Y$ is a metric space that is 1-complemented in some ultra-completion of $Y$.
+Then for each $\phi\in KS^{1,2}(X,Y)$, there exists a mapping $u\in KS^{1,2}_{\phi}(\Omega,Y)$ such that